 Legit but disappointing.
 Here’s the deal: this company is an “energy aggregator” that makes money by helping customers respond to energy price swings.
 In the energy industry, they call this “Demand Response”.
 The aggregator (OhmConnect) makes money by helping the utility avoid turning on a power plant and then passes along some of the savings to you.
 Who knew?
 However, we were not impressed with the rewards given to the Ohm Connect members.

-You’ve probably seen an ad that reads: “Looking for SCE, PG&G, and SDG&E users.
-Money Opportunity ” or got a referral from a friend via social media.
-It’s a real offer by an entrepreneurial company.
+So if you’ve seen an ad that reads: “Looking for SCE, PG&G, and SDG&E users.
+Money Opportunity ” or got a referral from a friend via social media, it’s a real offer by an entrepreneurial company.
 Sign-up is pretty easy.
 Simply click on this OhmConnect link and the 5 minute process begins.
 It should be noted that to sign up Ohmconnect, you will need to provide them with your Utility companies online login credentials.
 This is necessary so that their system can obtain your historical power usage data.
 After signing up and synching your utility account you become eligible for incentive payments called “OhmHours”.
 There are some Ohmconnect cash out requirements, but they are pretty reasonable.

 Then all you do is wait for the company text alerts.
 This usually happens when your utility declares a “peak hour event”.
 Once you receive one, you turn off some of your appliances during this peak hour event.
 This kind of event usually occurs during the summer months.
 We recommend that you set the notification time frame to 24 hours round with your phone, so you can always confirm participation whenever Ohmhour events become available.You then get paid $20.00 if you respond promptly to an Ohmhour event.
 Some tips to earns these savings includes:

 - Keep your devices chaged.
 Unplug the devices and run your laptops, phones and pads on their battery power.